Discover all the tax services we offer

 In Turkey, freelancers and self-employed individuals are prohibited from participating in the Social Security benefits system.
 There is no self-employment tax in Turkey.

-For the 2022 tax year, businesses in Turkey pay a flat tax rate of 23% on all taxable corporate profits.
-This number will drop down to 20% in 2023.
+For the 2023 tax year, businesses in Turkey pay a flat tax rate of 20% on all taxable corporate profits.

 In Turkey, consumers pay value-added tax when purchasing goods or services.
 This is similar to sales tax in the US.